 - What other channels are you using?
 Offline advertising?
 Social networks?

-- It’s difficult to do good SEO without knowing a business’s goals, their customers, and other existing marketing efforts.
+- It’s difficult to do good SEO without knowing a business’s goals, its customers, and other existing marketing efforts.
 SEO should complement your existing work.

 Step 2: Check Their References